rocky-linux/documentation/docs/books/lxd_server/07-configurations.md

 and <kbd>TAB</kbd>.

 This shows you all of the options for configuring a container.
-If you have questions about what one of the configuration options does, head to the [official documentation for LXD](https://linuxcontainers.org/lxd/docs/master/instances/) and do a search for the configuration parameter, or Google the entire string, such as "lxc config set limits.memory" and examine the results of the search.
+If you have questions about what one of the configuration options does, head to the [official documentation for LXD](https://documentation.ubuntu.com/lxd/en/latest/config-options/) and do a search for the configuration parameter, or Google the entire string, such as `lxc config set limits.memory` and examine the results of the search.

 Here we examine a few of the most used configuration options.
 For example, if you want to set the max amount of memory that a container can use: